Half Moon Bay The secluded Half Moon Bay near Providenciales.

 • Sinovac CoronaVac

-You must have received your final dose of an approved vaccine course at least 14 days prior to arrival or entry will be denied.
+You must had received your final dose of an approved vaccine course at least 14 days prior to arrival or entry would have been denied.

 Vaccine Boosters Not Required

-Booster shots of a vaccine course are not required.
+Booster shots of a vaccine course were not required.

 Proof of Vaccination

-Proof of vaccination is either a digital or paper record, shown to your airline at check-in and upon arrival.
-Acceptable forms are:
+Proof of vaccination was either a digital or paper record, shown to your airline at check-in and upon arrival.
+Acceptable forms were:

 • E-certificate/digital certificate (such as those from CVS, Walgreens, or the NHS).